-Have a look at this 8″ Flanera.
+Have a look at this 8″ Flanera (aff link).
 This flan mold is perfect for making flan in the Instant Pot.
 I especially love that it has a handle on the top, making it easy to remove.
 You can use it for flan, pudding, lasagna and more.
-(This is an affiliate link, by the way.
-If you click it and buy, I may get a little something something from them at no extra cost to you.)

 If you don’t have a Flanera, you can use a straight-sided baking pan that’s compatible with your Instant Pot.
 You will need to cover it completely with foil.